AI Statement Guide: Setting Expectations

 Academic Integrity Policies in the Age of Artificial Intelligence - Academic Senate for California Community Colleges resource document

-Student Guide to GAI from Barnard College
+Student Guide to AI from Barnard College

 Citing Generative AI Sources - covers APA and MLA styles